tomwhite/pynndescent/README.md

 CSR arrays are subscriptable and support item assignment, but it's expensive so shouldn't be used to build sparse matrices.

-None of the `scipy.sparse` implementations support fill values or 3D matrices.
+None of the `scipy.sparse` implementations support fill values or 3D matrices, but the `pydata.sparse` implementations do.

-`pydata.sparse` supports fill values and 3D matrices, however I don't know how it does on the other features.
+Summary: DOK is the only sparse implementation that is appropriate for doing heap updates.
+(COO and CSR don't do efficient updates, and LIL is not space efficient since it stores an empty list for empty rows.)

 ### Sparse arrays and chunking